 White Chocolate Swap

-White chocolate swap: If the recipe calls for white chocolate chips and all you have is white chocolate baking squares, or vice versa, just swap in an equal amount.
+If the recipe calls for white chocolate chips and all you have are white chocolate baking squares, or vice versa, just swap in an equal amount.
 This will keep the color and flavor of your recipe the same.

-If you are substituting chips for squares or vice versa, you may need to figure out the equivalent measurement.
-If you have a kitchen scale, weigh your replacement out in ounces.
-If you don't, use this as a guide: 1 1/4 cups of chocolate chips are roughly the equivalent of an 8-ounce bar of baking chocolate.
+When substituting chips for squares, or vice versa, the equivalent measurement needs to be calculated.
+The ideal way to do this is with a kitchen scale.
+Weigh the chips, squares, or milk chocolate in ounces to match the amount called for in the recipe.
+If you don't own a kitchen scale, follow this guide: 1 1/4 cups of chocolate chips are roughly the equivalent of an 8-ounce bar of baking chocolate.